The connection between the gut and brain offers clues to improved management of mental health and mood disorders.

 SCFAs are among some of the most important postbiotics known currently.

-Interestingly, serotonin is not just a mood hormone, but it plays roles in gut motility, cardiovascular health, and sexual function.
+Interestingly, serotonin is not just a mood hormone, but it plays a role in gut motility, cardiovascular health, and sexual function.

 By supporting serotonin activity, all of these areas inside and outside of the brain are also supported.